chros73/rtorrent-wiki/LOG-Logging.md

 ```

 The above events receive logging events from all the sub-groups
-displayed below, and each event also reciving events from the event
+displayed below, and each event also receives events from the event
 above in importance.

 Thus some high-volume sub-group events such as “tracker\_debug” are not